 According to the personal butterfly effect, my small (if there is such a thing) inconsideracy could be the final blow to Fran’s faith in humanity, leading her to become a cold-blooded killer.
 Or (less facetiously) to her becoming more jaded, increasing the dearth of tolerance on our compassion-depleted planet.
 Fran’s graciousness will undoubtedly counter the worst effects of my thoughtlessness.
 But I’ve learned not to underestimate the nexus of wing flaps.

 When I was a self-absorbed teenager (is there any other kind?)
 I accidentally swang a golf club back and broke my cousin Larry’s nose.
-Twenty years later, at (ironically) a Thanksgiving dinner, Larry stunned the family by announcing that he had never forgiven me.
+Thirty-two years later, at (ironically) a Thanksgiving dinner, Larry stunned the family by announcing that he had never forgiven me.
 Not for injuring him, but for so quickly excusing my actions (“I didn’t know you were there!”) instead of showing real concern.
 This, he said, was why he found it hard to hear about the loving God I so frequently praised.
 If I was the product of that kind of God, he wanted nothing to do with Him.

 Wing flap in Des Moines = Tsunami in Sri Lanka.